 Rob Shimp has served as a member of Our Daily Bread’s Board of Directors and as a volunteer since Summer, 2012.
 He was elected board president in January, 2015 and also serves as board president at the Ohio River Foundation, a group focusing on environmental education and river habitat restoration, and contributes volunteer home repair work for People Working Cooperatively.

 Professionally, Rob worked for 28 years at Procter & Gamble in “product stewardship,” and retired in 2012 to do part-time consulting.
 Product stewardship experts help companies ensure that the products they sell are safe for people and the environment, and in compliance with laws around the world.
-Rob lives with his wife in Wyoming, and outside of work and volunteering he enjoys fly fishing, hiking, tennis, biking, golf, and basketball.
-They have two grown sons, living in New York City and Washington, DC.
+Rob lives with his wife, Linda, in Wyoming, and outside of work and volunteering he enjoys fly fishing, hiking, tennis, biking, golf, and basketball.
+They have two grown sons, living in the New York City area and Atlanta.